mranish592/remote-code/README.md

 2. You can invite collaborators and observe real-time updates

 ## Technical details
-1. React.js and tailwindcss is used along with moncao-react-editor for frontend.
+1. React.js and tailwindcss is used along with moncao-react-editor for the frontend.
-3. HTTP and WebSockets are used to communicate with the backend.
+2. HTTP and WebSockets are used to communicate with the backend.
-4. Socket.io is used to sync the real-time changes along with the express.js HTTP server.
+3. Socket.io is used to sync the real-time changes along with the express.js HTTP server.
-5. MongoDB is used for eventual consistency and long-term saving of collaboration rooms and the code.
+4. MongoDB is used for eventual consistency and long-term saving of collaboration rooms and the code.
-6. The backend is containerized with Docker and deployed on AWS as ECS.
+5. The backend is containerized with Docker and deployed on AWS as ECS.
-7. Certificates and domain mapping are added for ALB for exposing the HTTPS secure endpoint.
+6. Certificates and domain mapping are added for ALB to expose the HTTPS secure endpoint.
-8. The frontend is deployed on render.com on the custom domain: [remotecode.anishgupta.me](https://remotecode.anishgupta.me)
+7. The frontend is deployed on render.com on the custom domain: [remotecode.anishgupta.me](https://remotecode.anishgupta.me)